gfantonib/genetic_algorithm/README.md

 ---

-This implementation is based on lectures by Professor Ricieri from ITA on the topic of Big Data and Machine Learning, presented at the [Prandiano Museu da Matemática](https://www.prandiano.com.br/).
+This implementation is based on lectures by Professor Ricieri from ITA on the topic of Big Data and Machine Learning, presented at the *Museu da Matemática*.